-Percentage of power requirement of the University met by the renewable energy sources mandatory paper.
+Percentage of power requirement of the University met by the renewable energy sources

+1. In all UG programs, I year students have environmental science as a mandatory paper.
 2. The number of activities such as seminars, workshop, guest lectures, industry visit and tours are organized for students.
 3. Effectively functioning eco-club educates the students and creates awareness on the environmental issues.
 4. Plastic free Campus is ensured.
 5. Conservation of water resource -Rainwater Harvesting is in force.
-6. Saplings are planted